fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 Now the backend can retrieve important notes with a request to http://localhost:3001/api/notes?important=true and non-important notes with a request to http://localhost:3001/api/notes?important=false

-The SQL query generated by Sequelize naturally contains a where clause delimiting the rows to be returned:
+The SQL query generated by Sequelize contains a where clause that delimits naturally returning rows:

 ```sql
 SELECT "note". "id", "note". "content", "note". "important", "note". "date", "user". "id" AS "user.id", "user". "name" AS "user.name"